 First, CSJ published the St. John's University School of Law Student Organization Commitment to Racial Justice and Solidarity with Marginalized Communities (the Contract).
 It documented participating student organizations’ commitments to a general set of obligations, including organizational changes.
 The Contract also shared each organization’s pledge to individual, specifically tailored, year-to-year obligations.

 The Full Report

-For its next document project, in December 2020, the CSJ published a report on the evolution of student organization activity from the June Dialogue Day to the start of the Fall 2020 semester (the Full Report).
-Among other things, the Report encapsulates the moment that was June for the Law School community, reflecting on the work done thus far, projecting what will come next, commenting on what still needs to improve, and providing a model for other law schools to follow.
+Next, CSJ published a report on the evolution of student organization activity.
+Among other things, the Report encapsulated the moment that was June 2020 for the Law School community, reflecting on work done soon after, projecting next steps, commenting on needed improvements, and providing a model for other law schools to follow.

 Read the Full Report

 St. John's Law is proud to have a faculty that reflects our diverse and inclusive Law School community.
 Several years ago, the Law School launched a bold strategic plan anchored by twin goals of academic excellence and student achievement.
 An important part of that plan is adding new talent to the faculty, which we have done with the hiring of 16 full-time faculty members recently: